Daybreak:Volume 1 Chapter 9

 "You are my familiar, of course..."
 Pascal's reply was deep and sincere.

-Yet in that laid the problem.
-She had no wish to be a mage's pet for her remaining life -- well over a century of it, given a Samaran's life expectancy.
+Yet with that lay the problem.
+She had no wish to be a mage's pet for her remaining life.
+She had well over a century of it too, given a Samaran's life expectancy.

 "You are my companion and partner that, by the grace of the Holy Father, will be with me until the end of my days, or..." his voice dropped low, "at least until we come across a solution for your return."